oroinc/documentation/commerce/configuration_guide/landing_commerce/product/products/index.rst

 Previously Purchased Products
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The previously purchased products page displays the products that were recently purchased by customer users.
-In the front store, this page is nested under the **Previous Purchased** menu in **Account**.
+In the storefront, this page is nested under the **Previous Purchased** menu in **Account**.

 .. image:: /configuration_guide/img/configuration/product/previously_purchased/PreviouslyPurchasedFrontStore.png